 Girls Who Code is for the future computer scientists and engineers of the world.
-Their Summer Immersion Program puts these techies face-to-face with female engineers and entrepreneurs to see what it takes to make it as a young woman in tech.
+Their summer immersion programs put these techies face-to-face with female engineers and entrepreneurs to see what it takes to make it as a young woman in tech.
 Over the course of seven intense weeks, campers dive into robotics, web design, and mobile development.

 BOLD Mountain School is an outdoor education program for adventurous young men ages 11–18.
 Out there in the wild blue yonder, boys work together to develop leadership skills that will help them succeed in life, whatever path they choose.
 The 7–22 day wilderness experiences include backpacking, rock climbing, fishing, and just enough goofing off to make sure boys have the time of their life.

-This 6-day overnight camp in Washington State provides young explorers the chance to swim, hike, bike, raft, and kayak in the Wild Sky Wilderness and Cascade foothills.
+This overnight camp in Washington State provides young explorers the chance to swim, hike, bike, raft, and kayak in the Wild Sky Wilderness and Cascade foothills.
 The program incorporates leadership activities, and encourages boys to make safe decisions, evaluate their own strengths and those of the group, and communicate effectively.
-For boys aged 13-16.
+For boys ages 13 to 16.

 For over 30 years, Camp Chrysalis has helped young people, ages 8 to 17, explore the rich and diverse natural environments of California.
 Living among redwoods, tidepools, marshes and mountains, campers cultivate an ethic of respect and responsibility for the ecologies that support life on earth.
 Leaving from Berkeley, each summer we lead sessions at our camps beneath the redwoods in Big Sur, between the tides of the Mendocino coast, and high in the Sierra Nevada (including a backpacking session for older campers).